Jatavis Brown: 2017

-During the offseason, the San Diego Chargers officially relocated to Los Angeles and were renamed the Los Angeles Chargers.
-Throughout training camp, new defensive coordinator Gus Bradley held an open competition after opting to switch the Chargers' defense to a base a 4-3 defense and a Cover 3 scheme.
-Brown competed against Korey Toomer and Kyle Emanuel for the job as the starting weakside linebacker.
-Head coach Anthony Lynn named Brown the starting weakside linebacker and Korey Toomer the starting middle linebacker after Denzel Perryman tore an ankle ligament in the Chargers' first preseason game.
+During the offseason, the Chargers officially relocated to Los Angeles and were renamed the Los Angeles Chargers.
+Throughout training camp, new defensive coordinator Gus Bradley held an open competition after opting to switch the Chargers' defense to a base a 4–3 defense and a Cover 3 scheme.
+Brown competed against Korey Toomer and Emanuel for the job as the starting weakside linebacker.
+Head coach Anthony Lynn named Brown the starting weakside linebacker and Korey Toomer the starting middle linebacker after Perryman tore an ankle ligament in the Chargers' first preseason game.

-He started the Los Angeles Chargers' season-opener at the Denver Broncos and recorded a season-high 14 combined tackles during a 24–21 loss.
+He started the Chargers' season-opener at the Broncos and recorded a season-high 14 combined tackles during a 24–21 loss.
 In Week 4, he suffered a high ankle sprain during a 26–24 loss to the Philadelphia Eagles, but managed to play in 68 of the 75 defensive snaps.
 In Week 6, Brown was replaced as the starter by Korey Toomer, while Hayes Pullard was named the starting middle linebacker.
 Many analysts were confused by the demotion and speculated that Brown was still feeling the effects of his high ankle sprain as that was seen as the only logical conclusion of his demotion.
-Hayes Pullard and Korey Toomer had an advantage over the other linebackers as they both previously played under first year defensive coordinator Gus Bradley in Jacksonville and Seattle and also had an established relationship with him.
-Brown saw his defensive snap count decrease dramatically after Denzel Perryman returned and Week 10 and was moved to starting weakside linebacker.
+Hayes Pullard and Korey Toomer had an advantage over the other linebackers as they both previously played under first year defensive coordinator Gus Bradley in Jacksonville Jaguars and Seattle Seahawks and also had an established relationship with him.
+Brown saw his defensive snap count decrease dramatically after Perryman returned and Week 10 and was moved to starting weakside linebacker.
 Brown was relegated to special teams and a reserve role on defense, playing dime linebacker in certain situations that needed a linebacker cover a tight end or running back.
 With his reduced role, Brown did not record a stat in Weeks 13–14.
-In Week 15, he recorded eight combined tackles during a 30–13 loss at the Kansas City Chiefs.
+In Week 15, he recorded eight combined tackles during a 30–13 loss at the Chiefs.

 Brown finished the 2017 regular season with a total of 79 combined tackles (54 solo) and a pass deflection in 16 games and five starts.
 From Week 5–17, Brown averaged just 20 snaps on defense a week.
 He was also replaced as the dime linebacker, as defensive coordinator Gus Bradley opted to go with safety Adrian Phillips when the offense had three or more wide receivers on the field, which was 64% of the time.
 The Chargers' defense strived under Gus Bradley, finishing sixth in yards per play (5.1).
 Brown was given an overall grade of 70.8 by Pro Football Focus and ranked 46th among all linebackers in overall grade among linebackers in 2017.